Insurance and Risk Management is what we do…not who we are.

 What we figured out along the way…CULTURE is EVERYTHING!

-10 years later… We have grown to 45 employees and have built a 29,000 sq ft building on 2351 in Friendswood.
+12 years later… we have grown to over 50 employees and have built a 29,000 sq ft building on 2351 in Friendswood.
 A beautiful building that represents what life at Highpoint is all about – laughter, passion, fun, community and family.

 12 And so, dear brothers and sisters, I plead with you to give your bodies to God because of all he has done for you.
 Let them be a living and holy sacrifice—the kind he will find acceptable.
 This is truly the way to worship him.
 2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.